Beit Ur al-Fauqa: Ancient period

-Beit Ur al-Fauqa (meaning "Upper House of Straw") has been identified as the site of Upper Bethoron.
+Beit Ur al-Fauqa has been identified as the site of the ancient town of Upper Bethoron.
 The modern Arabic name preserves part of the biblical name for the village, believed to be the namesake of the Canaanite deity Horon.

+Finkelstein and Lederman estimated that the ancient site of the village covers about 1.5 hectares.
+A large birkeh (pond) north-east in the village is cut in rock.
 Archaeological findings indicate that Lower Bethoron (Beit Ur al-Tahta) was established before Upper Bethoron; potsherds found in Beit Ur al-Fauqa date from the Iron Age onward, while potsherds from the lower town date from the Late Bronze Age.
-A large birkeh (pond) north-east in the village is cut in rock.

 Classical period

 Upper Bethoron was the site of three battles of the Jewish Maccabean Revolt against the Seleucid Empire.
 According to 1 Maccabees, Judas Maccabeus defeated the Syrian general Seron at Lower Bethoron.
 Six years later, Nicanor, retreating from Jerusalem, was defeated and slain at the site.
 In the third attempt, Bacchides succeeded in subduing the Hasmoneans and fortified this strategic pass.

-In 66 CE, It was in the ravines near Bethoron were the 12th Roman Legion under Cestius Gallus was destroyed at the start of the First Jewish–Roman War.
+In autumn 66 CE, at the start of the First Jewish–Roman War, Cestius Gallus passed through this site on his way to and from Jerusalem.
+It was in the ravines near Bethoron where the 12th Roman Legion under his command was subsequently ambushed and destroyed by the rebels.
 After the subjugation of the revolt in 70 CE, the Romans built a fortress in the town to guard the road to Jerusalem.

+North of the village lies a series of rock-cut steps, approximately 2.5 meters wide, believed to be part of the ancient Roman road.

 During the later Roman period and under the Byzantines, Upper Bethoron lost its importance, becoming a small village by the 5th century CE.